 “It’s not that I’ve never bought travel insurance," she said, “I have.
 But this time I forgot.”

 Don’t make yourself an expensive lesson for someone else.
 Don’t just think about getting travel insurance; do it.

 Sooner or later when you travel, especially if you travel solo, you’re going to find yourself on a train in a foreign country.
 Here are some safety tips specifically for solo train travelers:

-Get the right ticket.
-Getting the right ticket for your trip can be dizzying.
+Getting the right ticket for your train trip can be dizzying.
 Are you looking for first class (there’s more legroom), second class, senior, adult, or youth?
 Do you want flexible rail travel?
 That’s different than booking a ticket for a one-way or round-trip journey.
-Book your ticket or pass through distributors like Rail Europe, Railpass, Japan Rail Pass, and Eurail.
-Keep in mind that passes must be shipped to you before you leave the States.

 So if you’re a solo female (or male) traveler looking for tips for traveling solo, or are concerned about travel safety and want safe-travel and travel-safety tips, we hope this article has helped provide you the necessary inspiration.